Hart87/Toast/README.md

 The function takes 4 parameters. message(String) - is the message you want to send. textColor & backgroundColor(both UIColor). view (UIView) is the view you want the toast to appear in.
 The message will last for 4 seconds.

+Feel free to use it in your apps.
+Hope you enjoy it.
+Spread the word.

 # Questions
 HMU...
 Hart87@gmail.com